Netcracker/KubeMarine/documentation/Maintenance.md

 The `cert_renew` procedure also allows you to monitor Kubernetes internal certificates expiration status.

 ### Configuring Certificate Renew Procedure

+JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/cert_renew.json?raw=1).
+For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 #### Configuring Certificate Renew Procedure for nginx-ingress-controller
 To update the certificate and key for `nginx-ingress-controller`, use the following configuration: